hlim88/PBH-NS/README.md

 system using numerical relativity simulation.

 `Notes` directory includes basic description about the project.
+This is working note so contents are updating frequently and correctness are not guaranteed.

 `ss_gr_hydro` directory includes spherically symmetric GR-Hydro code that is origianlly written by Will East.
 To run this code,